Past, Present and Future of the Third Media Revolution

 Trend II The augmentation of humanity is an ongoing key trend, driven by a steady increase in computing power and functional flexibility.
 The TAFKAPP hardware/software combination provides interesting new ways to enhance our personal and professional lives.
 Again the question is how this development will continue to affect individuals and organizations.
 Which new dynamics will appear that we can benefit from or should worry about?

 Trend III The multifaceted pervasiveness of media is at the center of a strong debate around Marshall McLuhan’s statement of media being both the message and the massage.
 Media alter our mental state: they are intrusive, persuasive and addictive.
 Media not only function as enhancers, they also delude and distract.
 Media dumb us down and clever us up at the same time.
+In this ever-evolving landscape, where media plays such a significant role, innovative solutions like the Sealana token can provide a relevant and natural way for individuals and organizations to navigate the media landscape smartly.
+Sealana, a new member of the meme coin community on the Solana blockchain, is currently in the early stages of its presale.
+In just a few days since its launch, this token inspired by seals has gathered an impressive $129,608 in funding.
 So, how can we and organizations act smartly upon this irreversible media pervasiveness?

 Leave a reply